rohanza/django-serializers/README.md

-Serializers are declared in a simlar format to `Form` and `Model` declarations, with an inner `Meta` class providing general options, and individual fields being specified by declaring `SerializerField` instances on the class.
+Serializers are declared in a simlar format to `Form` and `Model` declarations, with an inner `Meta` class providing general options, and individual fields being specified by declaring other, nested `Serializer` instances on the class.

 Arbitrary python objects are serialized using the general `Serializer` class, model instances and querysets may be serialized using the `ModelSerializer` class.